-1. WTAMU-CDP Externship practicum may only be done at the sites with which the WTAMU-CDP has a formal affiliation agreement.
-2. WTAMU-CDP students must register for CD 6699 practicum class every semester in which clinic hours are accrued 3.
-CD 6699 online practicum class and externship are a full semester requirement 4.
-Absences in general are not recommended and may result in an "incomplete" grade for the semester requiring an additional semester of clinical practicum.
-5. Requests for planned absences from an externship must be submitted to the clinic coordinator in writing prior to the beginning of your externship and approved by your extern clinical instructor.
-6. Departmental/site dress code requirements must be followed 7.
-The "400 hours" of clinical practicum is a minimum - not a maximum .
-8. The midterm performance evaluation is due in CALIPSO by date 9.
-Clinic Review meetings are scheduled during the last weeks of the semester.
-Final performance evaluations from externship clinical instructors are due the day of your scheduled clinic review.
-10. A grade of "S" or passing is required for all practicum experiences.
-Extern students not making grade of "S" will be required to repeat that externship semester.
-11. Completed clinic practicum hours must be entered and approved by the clinical instructor by the 5 th of each month or first working day following the 5 th .
-Failure to enter and get approval for hours by the due date will result in a forfeit of those hours 12.
-Required training and documentation must be current prior to starting an externship semester.
-13. Supervisor/Clinical Instructor agreements are due back to the Clinic Coordinator signed and dated no later than date I have read, understand and agree to follow the general guidelines for CD 6699.
-Student Clinic Coordinator Date Semester Date Semester
+1. WTA WTAMU-CDP Externship practi MU-CDP has a formal affiliation ag at the sites with which the 2. which WTAMU-CDP students must reg ticum class every semester in 3.
+CD 6699 online practicum class and externship are a ful l semester requirement.
+4. the se Absences in general are not recommester requiring an additional seme - Requests for planned absences fr linator in writing prior to the beg n clinical instructor. - 6.
+Departmental/site dress code req uirements must be follo wed 7.
+The "400 hours" of clinical pract icum is a minimum - r not a maximum.
+8. The midterm performance evalua ation is due in CALIPSO D by due date listed in syllabus.
+Clinic Review meetings are sche mance evaluations from externship review.
+A grade of "S" or passing is required to - • by the Completed clinic practicum hour e 5 th of each month or first working ours by the due date will result in a f day following the 5 th .
+12. semes Required training and documentater. ntion must be current pr ior to starting an externship 13. and d Supervisor/Clinical Instructor ag ated no later than date o the Clinic Coordinator signed I have e read, understand and agree to follo w the general guideline es for CD 6699.
+Student : Clinic Coordinat or Date Semester Date Semester